saayam-for-all/Security/README.md

 # Security
-Repo for any security related process/Implementation/research.
+Repository for any security related process/Implementation/research.